linkml/linkml/docs/howtos/linkml-project-cookiecutter.md

 poetry add cruft
 ```

-### Step 3:  Use cruft to create your brand new LinkML project:
+### Use cruft to create your brand new LinkML project:

 In your poetry virtual environment: